followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/onFocusOut.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **focusOut** event.
+A function that is executed when the widget loses focus.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after the widget's input element loses focus.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->